Tag: Tellwell

 Reviews of The Last Hotel by Joni Scott

-Some online reviews of The Last Hotel
+Here are some reviews of my second novel, The Last Hotel

 Maureen’s Lifestyle Blog , 16/5/2021.
 It’s a New Day!
 The Last Hotel by Joni Scott